 Eye Care: Nutrients Needed for Your Eyes

 You may have heard that eating carrots helps improve eyesight.
 Is it just a lie that parents persuade their children eat more vegetables?
 Not exactly.
+You will get the most professional and helpful knowledge about how to protect your eye healthy with vegetables and fruits on VlookOptical.

-So what nutrients do the eyes need?
+What nutrients do the eyes need?

 1. Vitamin A